tarponjargon/clipcast/README.md

 It uses python/flask on the back end and Bootstrap and HTMX on the front end.

-Currently the project is not publicly accessible.
+Currently the project is not in production.

 ![screenshot 1](https://www.thewhiteroom.com/images/clipcast-screenshot1.png)